By Gary W. Gallagher, Ph.D., University of Virginia; Patrick N. Allitt, Ph.D., Emory University; Allen C. Guelzo, Ph.D., Gettysburg College

 This is a transcript from the video series The History of the United States, 2nd Edition.
 Watch it now, on The Great Courses Plus.

 As an added annoyance, the gold and silver of America had to make a perilous transit across the Atlantic to get to Spain.
 This transportation meant that other European adventurers were swift to pick off the Spanish treasure fleets at their most vulnerable, in mid-ocean.
-By the mid-1600s, Spain had spent away much of its American gold mine, and had lost the commanding influence it had enjoyed for a century in European affairs.
+By the mid-1600s, Spain had spent away much of its American gold mine and had lost the commanding influence it had enjoyed for a century in European affairs.

 The Dutch Discover Independence

-Once out from under the thumb of Spain, the loose confederation of seven Dutch provinces, which made up the Netherlands, found itself saddled with some of the soggiest and most unproductive land in Europe.
+Once out from under the thumb of Spain, the loose confederation of seven Dutch provinces, which made up the Netherlands, found itself saddled with some of the soggiest and most unproductive lands in Europe.
 They also had to deal with the debris of a 40-year-long struggle for independence scattered all around them.

 Within half a century of Dutch independence, Amsterdam had become the financial capital of Europe.
 Once the Spanish yoke was off their necks, the Dutch wasted no time in plunging into expansion across the Atlantic.
 As in so many other cases, though, it was not the government, but a private franchisee—the Dutch East India Company—who sponsored the first Dutch foray to America.